thomas-k-cameron/my-mbo-analysis-book/src/question2/data-generation/depth_imbalance.md

 ![225](../../images/market_depth/nk225_market_depth_main_out.png)

-Best bid/ask helps you keep track of the
+Best bid/ask is often used as a way to keep track of the market movement but it is not good at telling you how liquidity change over time.

 Effective Best Bid/Ask Price is measured as the average price of contracts you buy/sell when you place a market order of size \\(Q\\)